Kesetebirhan Admasu: Key achievements

-Minister Kesete is known for championing and introducing innovations to improve the quality and equity of health services.
+Kesete is known for championing and introducing innovations to improve the quality and equity of health services.
 The Clean and Safe Health Facility (CASH) initiative, with the objective of making health facilities safe and comfortable for patients, attendants and health workers, has been launched by him.
 CASH is transforming hospitals across the country.
-Another notable innovation Dr Kesete has championed is the guidance and scaling up of an Audit-able Pharmaceutical Transaction Service (APTS), which is a local innovation, started in Debre Markos Referral Hospital and grown in Axum St Mary Hospital and in other hospitals of the country.
+Another notable innovation Kesete has championed is the guidance and scaling up of an Audit-able Pharmaceutical Transaction Service (APTS), which is a local innovation, started in Debre Markos Referral Hospital and grown in Axum St Mary Hospital and in other hospitals of the country.
 APTS is a data driven package of interventions designed to transform the pharmaceutical supply chain in general and pharmacy services at health facilities.
 The system improves patient knowledge on correct dosage, decrease waiting time and increase care time.
 It establish accountable, transparent and responsible supply chain and pharmacy practices enabling the Audit Bureau and regulatory authority to easily audit, trace and control products from theft, pilferage and illegal diversion.
 It helps supply chain organizations and health facilities to optimize utilization of medicines budget, improve access to affordable medicines, and decrease wastage.
 APTS standardizes and continuously monitors the number, mix & performance of supply and pharmacy service workforce.
 It also standardizes customer service premise design and workflow.
 Through improving recording and documentation, it generates reliable and consistent information for decision making and control for regulatory authority.
 As a result, APTS improves overall quality of the supply chain and pharmacy services thereby increasing patient knowledge on correct dosage and satisfaction for customers.
 APTS improves quality of pharmaceutical services, brings transparency, accountability and efficiency in health facilities through effective recording and reliable information.
 Ultimately it contributes to better health outcomes. from 2011 to June 2019, more than 200 health facilities have implemented APTS with dramatic improvement in availability of medicines and reduced wastage.
-During the inception of APTS, Dr Kesete and creator of APTS, discussed on the issue while they were in Adama for workshop developing manuals of “code of Ethics” for various health professions in Ethiopia.
-They discussed on the content of APTS, advantages and how to implement the system and Dr Kesete advised the creator on how to go about it and what should it focus.
-Dr Kesete decided to implement it at Amanuel Hospital and to transfer the creator from ALERT hospital to Amanuel Hospital, since he was the then CEO of the Amanuel hospital.
+During the inception of APTS, Kesete and creator of APTS, discussed on the issue while they were in Adama for workshop developing manuals of “code of Ethics” for various health professions in Ethiopia.
+They discussed on the content of APTS, advantages and how to implement the system and Kesete advised the creator on how to go about it and what should it focus.
+Kesete decided to implement it at Amanuel Hospital and to transfer the creator from ALERT hospital to Amanuel Hospital, since he was the then CEO of the Amanuel hospital.
 But fortunately, soon he was promoted to be the health minister of the country so that he got opportunity to implement it nationally.
 He was leading implementation of the new system-APTS nationally, monitoring every month with very detailed knowledge of APTS.
 The new system, APTS, is incorporated in a level four pharmacy pre-service training curriculum in Ethiopia with significant credit hours.
 APTS is also included in the graduate level (master's degree) training of pharmacy management in Wollo University.
 The principles of APTS have potential to be scaled up to and beyond Ethiopia - globally both for pharmacy services and supply chain.
-Generally, Dr Kesete led and contributed a lot for the innovation, development and scale up of APTS.
+Generally, Kesete led and contributed a lot for the innovation, development and scale up of APTS.